ember-animation/ember-animated/tests/dummy/app/templates/docs/transitions.md

 # Transitions

-Transitions define or customize how motions will be applied to one or more categories of sprites.
-In other words, transitions connect each sprite to a motion.
-Transitions are async and therefore interruptable, and use ember concurrency.
-Transitions run every time the state of the sprites changes, therefore they must be implemented as generator functions.
-There are two built-in transitions, `fade` and `moveOver`.
-To use these transitions, you simply import them, then pass them into your template.
-You can also implement your own transitions.
+Transitions connect each sprite to a motion.
+A transition is a way to tell a category of sprites (`kept`, `removed`, `sent`, etc) how to animate from one state to another.
+For example, a transition might assign the `fade` motion to all `insertedSprites` so that each time an `insertedSprite` is added to a list, it fades into the list as that sprite moves from its initial to its final destination.
+Transitions run every time the state of a sprite changes, therefore they must be implemented as generator functions.
+This also means that transitions are async and interruptable, so the state of a sprite can be changed during a transition.
+Ember concurrency is used to support interruptions.

+`fade` and `moveOver` are built in transitions.
+To use the built in transitions, you simply import `fade` or `moveOver` and then pass them into your template.

 ### Fade